vandaimer/api/README.md

 ### REST API

-# Implementação de CRUD de pessoas e seus contatos
+# Implementation of CRUD to save person and their contacts

 # Stack
 - NodeJS